Here are Britain's 10 most popular female puppy names for adorable pet dogs

 But even when you’ve settled on a type of dog, there’s still the tricky task of choosing a name.

-If you’re struggling, pet insurance experts Budget Direct have researched the most popular dog names in over 100 countries – from Denmark to Costa Rica – and created the ultimate multi-national list of monikers for your mutt.
+If you’re struggling, pet sitter and dog walker network www.rover.com have researched the most popular dog names in the UK.

 Read more